user-Hypnotized/OperaManagmentTool/README.md

 ## Contributing 🤝

-We welcome contributions!
+I welcome contributions!
 If you encounter issues or have ideas for improvement, feel free to:
 - Open an issue
 - Submit a pull request